altuntasfatih/portfolio-tracker/README.md

 | `/get_alerts`    | It returns active alerts for your portfolio.                                 | `/get_alerts`   |
 | `/start`         | Alias for `/help `                                                           | `/live`        |
 | `/help`          | Help()                                                                       | `/help`        |

+### How to use
+1. Firstly you should create a portfolio.

+2. Then you can add or remove any number of stocks to your portfolio.

+3. Also you can add or remove custom alerts to your portfolio.

+4. You can learn current value of stocks.

+5. You can get detail of your portfolio.<br>